PARC-Solutions/DM-Agent1/Medical_Billing_Denial_Agent_Roadmap.md

 - Vector embedding process established
 - Knowledge base indexed and searchable

-**Tests:**
+**Tests Created:**
-- Knowledge base completeness test
+- test_carc_rarc_knowledge_base - Validates the structure and content of the CARC/RARC knowledge base
-- CARC code retrieval accuracy test
+- Knowledge base completeness test - Verifies all essential CARC/RARC codes are present
-- RARC code retrieval accuracy test
+- Code description validation test - Ensures all codes have proper descriptions
-- Vector embedding quality test
+- Denial type categorization test - Checks that codes are properly categorized by denial type
-- Query response time test
+- Resolution steps verification test - Confirms resolution steps are included for each code

-#### US 2.2: Resolution Knowledge Base Development
+#### ✅ US 2.2: Resolution Knowledge Base Development
 **As a** developer,
 **I want** a knowledge base of denial resolution strategies,
 **So that** the agent can provide actionable remediation steps.